benders5e/benders5e/bender.md

 Sand is not difficult terrain for you.

 #### Feature: Sandbending
 The following earthbending forms are available to you in addition to the forms listed in the Earthbender class description.
+In addition, when you reach 6th level, you learn to bend glass in addition to the other earth-based materials described in "Expansion and Compaction".

 ##### Earth to Sand
 *Cost: 1 chi*